Philadelphia 76ers vs Boston Celtics: Odds, Spread, and Total

 Philadelphia 76ers vs Boston Celtics Betting Trends

-- Boston has won 17 of its last 21 first round playoff games.
+- The Celtics have won 17 of their last 22 first-round playoff games.

-- Totals have gone under in seven of Philly's last eight games.
+- Totals have gone under in eight of Philly's last nine contests.

-- The Boston Celtics are 7-1 ATS in their last eight contests.

 Philadelphia 76ers vs Boston Celtics Injury Reports